FREQUENTLY ASKED QUESTIONS

 Q: Our project/album/film/editing/rehearsal/etc isn’t going as planned & we need help.
 Do you do consulting/quality control/executive producing?

 A: Yes.
 Sometimes an outside perspective can help make sense of something you’re feeling a little too close to.
 I offer varying levels of project dissection in a range of creative fields, and aim to be both honest and encouraging at the same time.
 Ultimately it is your project and you have final call on decisions, but I will challenge you and help you to refine what you made until both of us are convinced it is good enough to be released.
-Collaboration and perspective can make us all better, so please submit your project/gallery/album/film via email and let’s chat about what/who your project may need to get passed the finish line.
+Collaboration and perspective can make us all better, so please submit your project/gallery/album/film via email and let’s chat about what your project may need to get across the finish line.

 Q: What's your 'style'?